cobaltcore-dev/openstack-nix/README.md

 # openstack-nix

+A set of Nix packages and NixOS modules allowing the usage of OpenStack in NixOS.

 ## About this project

-A set of Nix packages and NixOS modules allowing the usage of OpenStack in NixOS.
+The repository contains the following things:

+* Nix package descriptions for OpenStack libraries and executables
+* NixOS modules starting the basic OpenStack services (Keystone, Glance, Placement, Neutron, Nova, ...)
+* NixOS modules mimicking the configuration for a [minimal OpenStack setup](https://docs.openstack.org/install-guide/openstack-services.html#minimal-deployment-for-2024-2-dalmatian) (e.g. create users and databases)
+* NixOS tests checking basic OpenStack functions (e.g. server creation and live migration)

 ## Style Checks